tikohlst/nextStudents/README.md

 ## Configuration

 See the Google Firebase documentation how to build an firebase account.
-Download your generated `GoogleService-Info.plist` file and copy it to the root directory of the sample you wish to run.
+Download your generated `GoogleService-Info.plist` file and copy it into the directory [nextStudents/SupportingFiles](nextStudents/SupportingFiles).

 ## License